- 1 What disqualifies you from getting a CDL in Illinois?

 - Pass applicable written test(s) to obtain a Illinois CDL B permit (General Knowledge and Air Brakes*) *Air Brakes Test not needed if you will NEVER drive a vehicle with air brakes.

-What is on the CLP test?
+What questions are on the Illinois CDL test?